dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 (the port is omitted if it is 80).

-This means that when a built-in or shared external ontology IRI is dereferenced, the ontology can be served by a Knora API server running at `api.knora.org`.
-When the external IRI of a non-shared, project-specific ontology is dereferenced, the ontology can be served by Knora that hosts the project.
+This means that when a built-in or shared external ontology IRI is dereferenced, the ontology can be served by an instance of DSP-API running at `api.knora.org`.
+When the external IRI of a non-shared, project-specific ontology is dereferenced, the ontology can be served by DSP-API that hosts the project.
 During development and testing, this could be `localhost`.